CosmWasm/ts-codegen/packages/ts-codegen/README.md

 Checkout these related projects:

 * [@osmonauts/telescope](https://github.com/osmosis-labs/telescope) a "babel for the Cosmos", Telescope is a TypeScript Transpiler for Cosmos Protobufs.
-* [chain-registry](https://github.com/cosmology-tech/chain-registry) Cosmos chain registry and chain info.
+* [chain-registry](https://github.com/cosmology-tech/chain-registry) an npm module for the official Cosmos chain-registry.
-* [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit) A wallet connector for the Cosmos.
+* [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit) A wallet connector for the Cosmos ⚛️
+* [create-cosmos-app](https://github.com/cosmology-tech/create-cosmos-app) set up a modern Cosmos app by running one command.
+* [starship](https://github.com/cosmology-tech/starship) a k8s-based unified development environment for Cosmos Ecosystem

 ## Credits

 🛠 Built by Cosmology — if you like our tools, please consider delegating to [our validator ⚛️](https://cosmology.tech/validator)